CareCru/cc-analytics-wiki/Visits.md

 </details>

 ## New Patient Visits
-> Comprised of **Historical Patient Visits** where the patient's previous visit was not within 18 months.
+> Comprised of **Historical Patient Visits** where visit is the first for a patient.

 <details>
 <summary>Technical Details:</summary>